solliancenet/microsoft-mysql-developer-guide/05_Monitoring/05_00_Monitoring.md

-# Monitoring
+# 05 / Monitoring

-Once the application and database has been deployed, the next phase is to manage the new cloud-based data workload resources.
+Once the application and database are deployed, the next phase is to manage the new cloud-based data workload resources.
 Management operations include both control plane and data plane activities.
 Control plane activities are related to Azure resources, versus data plane, which is **inside** the Azure resource (in this case MySQL).

 Azure Database for MySQL provides for the ability to monitor both of these types of operational activities using Azure-based tools such as [Azure Monitor](https://docs.microsoft.com/azure/azure-monitor/overview), [Log Analytics](https://docs.microsoft.com/azure/azure-monitor/platform/design-logs-deployment), and [Azure Sentinel](https://docs.microsoft.com/azure/sentinel/overview).
 In addition to the Azure-based tools, security information and event management (SIEM) systems can be configured to consume these logs as well.